-8 The numbers do not add perfectly because of rounding.
+&lt;sup>9 The numbers do not add perfectly because of rounding.

-9 The CISs and road are geographically separated so overlap of beneficiaries between the projects is expected to be negligible.
+&lt;sup>10 The CISs and road are geographically separated so overlap of beneficiaries between the projects is expected to be negligible.

-- replacement/reconstruction of pumping stations and other irrigation infrastructure (pipe networks, reservoirs); (ii) the deployment of engineering and other consulting services for the design and supervision of rehabilitation works; and (iii) the provision of compensations to landowners/users affected by rehabilitation works; - The Irrigation System Reform Activity (ISRA) consisted of two Sub-Activities, namely: (i) the Irrigation Management Transfer (IMT) Sub-Activity, which involved the provision of technical assistance (TA), capacity building and other assistance with the objective of ensuring the efficient management of rehabilitated CIS, namely by entrusting the management of rehabilitated irrigation schemes to users, organized in the form of Water Users' Associations (WUA); (ii) the River Basin Management (RBM) Sub-activity, aimed at enhancing the overall management of water resources through a combination of actions (policy reform, provision of TA and monitoring equipment, common GIS-based management platform, support to hydrologic surveys, development of a basin-level management plan, etc.); - The Access to Agricultural Finance (AAF) Activity supported investment in post-harvest infrastructure (including cold storage, packing and sorting) and other farming and agroprocessing equipment through the provision of medium and long term financing.
-AAFA included two financial instruments, namely: (i) a Credit Program, with funds channeled through commercial banks, and (ii) a Hire-Purchase Program, implemented by a specialized public entity (2KR); - The Growing High Value Agriculture Sales (GHS) Activity aimed at increasing the competitiveness of the agricultural sector with a focus on the production, processing, and marketing of HVA crops.
+- through commercial banks, and (ii) a Hire-Purchase Program, implemented by a specialized public entity (2KR); - The Growing High Value Agriculture Sales (GHS) Activity aimed at increasing the competitiveness of the agricultural sector with a focus on the production, processing, and marketing of HVA crops.
 This objective was to be achieved through the provision of TA, training, demonstration activities, consulting and market intelligence services.
 Operational work was articulated into five Sub-Activities aimed, respectively, at: (i) developing and expanding market opportunities; (ii) upgrading production techniques; (iii) supporting value chain development; (iv) improving the enabling environment for HVA; and (v) supporting the transition to HVA and the use of irrigation in the CIS areas.
 This activity was co-financed and managed by USAID.

 The scope of THVA Project underwent significant changes during Compact implementation.
-First and foremost, due to an increase in rehabilitation costs, the scope of CISRA was reduced, with the rehabilitation of 10 CIS with a surface of some 11,700 hectares (not including potential extension areasi), compared with the 11 schemes and some 15,500 hectares initially envisaged10.
-Some changes also concerned AAF Activity, as eligibility criteria for financing were repeatedly modified and a new financial instrument, the Hire-Purchase Program, was added, in order to support investment in on-farm irrigation equipment and other equipment related to production of irrigated crops.
+First and foremost, due to an increase in rehabilitation costs, the scope of CISRA was reduced, with the rehabilitation of 10 CIS with a surface of some 11,700 hectares (not including potential extension areas.), compared with the 11 schemes and some 15,500 hectares initially envisaged..
+Some changes also concerned AAF Activity, as eligibility criteria for financing were repeatedly modified and a new financial instrument, the Hire-Purchase Program, was added, to support investment in onfarm irrigation equipment and other equipment related to production of irrigated crops.